zaps166/QMPlay2/README.md

 #### Windows (cross-compilation):

 - Install all required MinGW packages (I recommend AUR MinGW packages).
-- Some libraries are incompatible, uses unneeded dependencies or doesn't exist in repository - you should built them on your own.
+- Some libraries are incompatible, use unneeded dependencies or don't exist in repository - you should built them on your own.
 - Run `cmake` from cross-compilation toolchain.

 ##### Other information for Windows